A FULL SERVICE PERSONAL INJURY LAW FIRM WITH OVER 25 YEARS OF EXPERIENCE

 Other types of abuse may be the result of deliberate misconduct.
 For whatever reason, an employee could intentionally subject a child to physical or emotional harm or deny them basic necessities, including clean and safe conditions.

 Though some injuries are completely accidental, you should not assume an incident was entirely unavoidable.
-Our Jefferson County daycare abuse attorney can evaluate your situation and determine whether you have a case.
+Our Birmingham daycare abuse attorney can evaluate your situation and determine whether you have a case.

 You must make every effort to detect possible instances of neglect or abuse as soon as possible.
 Remember, depending on their age and cognitive ability, your child may not immediately come to you about the trouble they are experiencing at their daycare facility.
 They may even refuse to talk about it if asked.
 You will need to proactively look for signs of mistreatment: Physical signs may include unexplained cuts, bruises, scrapes, and other injuries.
 Other warning signs may include persistent illness (if the child is not being given access to nutritious food and clean facilities) or abrupt changes in behavior.